decodrtechnologies/Data-Science/Diabetes/readme.md

     M - Modeling our data will give us our predictive power as a wizard N - INterpreting our data

+After we are able to complete above steps and we have the model, the task at the end will be to tune hyperparameter to optimise our model's performance.

 <!-- CONTRIBUTING -->
 ## Contributing